Ethanol fuel: Energy balance

 All biomass goes through at least some of these steps: it needs to be grown, collected, dried, fermented, distilled, and burned.
 All of these steps require resources and an infrastructure.
 The total amount of energy input into the process compared to the energy released by burning the resulting ethanol fuel is known as the energy balance (or "energy returned on energy invested").
 Figures compiled in a 2007 report by National Geographic point to modest results for corn ethanol produced in the US: one unit of fossil-fuel energy is required to create 1.3 energy units from the resulting ethanol.
 The energy balance for sugarcane ethanol produced in Brazil is more favorable, with one unit of fossil-fuel energy required to create 8 from the ethanol.
 Energy balance estimates are not easily produced, thus numerous such reports have been generated that are contradictory.
 For instance, a separate survey reports that production of ethanol from sugarcane, which requires a tropical climate to grow productively, returns from 8 to 9 units of energy for each unit expended, as compared to corn, which only returns about 1.34 units of fuel energy for each unit of energy expended.
-A 2006 University of California Berkeley study, after analyzing six separate studies, concluded that producing ethanol from corn uses much less petroleum than producing gasoline.
+Producing ethanol from corn uses much less petroleum than producing gasoline.

 Carbon dioxide, a greenhouse gas, is emitted during fermentation and combustion.
 This is canceled out by the greater uptake of carbon dioxide by the plants as they grow to produce the biomass.

 When produced by certain methods, ethanol releases less greenhouse gases than gasoline does.

 Air pollution

-Compared with conventional unleaded gasoline, ethanol is a particulate-free burning fuel source that combusts with oxygen to form carbon dioxide, carbon monoxide, water and aldehydes.
+Compared with conventional unleaded gasoline, ethanol is a particulate-free burning fuel source that combusts with oxygen to form carbon dioxide, carbon monoxide, water and acetaldehyde.
 The Clean Air Act requires the addition of oxygenates to reduce carbon monoxide emissions in the United States.
 The additive MTBE is currently being phased out due to ground water contamination, hence ethanol becomes an attractive alternative additive.
 Current production methods include air pollution from the manufacturer of macronutrient fertilizers such as ammonia.

-A study by atmospheric scientists at Stanford University found that E85 fuel would increase the risk of air pollution deaths relative to gasoline by 9% in Los Angeles, US: a very large, urban, car-based metropolis that is a worst-case scenario.
+E85 fuel is predicted to increase the risk of air pollution deaths relative to gasoline by 9% in Los Angeles, US: a very large, urban, car-based metropolis that is a worst-case scenario.
 Ozone levels are significantly increased, thereby increasing photochemical smog and aggravating medical problems such as asthma.

 Brazil burns significant amounts of ethanol biofuel.
 Gas chromatograph studies were performed of ambient air in São Paulo, Brazil, and compared to Osaka, Japan, which does not burn ethanol fuel.
 Atmospheric Formaldehyde was 160% higher in Brazil, and Acetaldehyde was 260% higher.